-The facility will provide local transportation companies, including TOTE Maritime Alaska vessels, with a cleaner fuel alternative.
-It also will provide residential and commercial customers with natural gas reserves to maintain dependable service on the coldest days of the year.
+Puget Sound Energy operates a liquefied natural gas (LNG) facility located at the Port of Tacoma that provides local transportation companies, including TOTE Maritime Alaska vessels, with a cleaner fuel alternative.
+It can also provide residential and commercial customers with natural gas reserves to maintain dependable service on the coldest days of the year.

 Most cargo ships today run on diesel or bunker fuel.
-Our most recent emissions inventory showed that, while ship-related emissions have dropped, they still accounted for 63 percent of the maritime-related diesel particulate matter emissions.
+The 2016 emissions inventory showed that, while ship-related emissions have dropped, they still accounted for 34 percent of the maritime-related diesel particulate matter emissions.
 Our 2008 Northwest Ports Clean Air Strategy set ambitious goals for reducing emissions from ships and other port-related sources.
 The first step for ships was a move to lower-sulfur fuels.
 TOTE’s switch to LNG will reduce sulphur (SOx) emissions by 100 percent, harmful diesel particulate matter by more than 90 percent, nitric oxide and nitrogen dioxide (NOx) emissions by 90 percent and carbon dioxide (CO2) emissions by 35 percent.